muygalan/100-days-of-code/log.md

 **Thoughts:** I feel like I need to brush up on my Git and Sublime Text skills before going full throttle into Front-End.

+### Day 9: January 16th, 2018

+**Today's Progress**: I completed the Command Line and Git courses on Progate.com!

+**Thoughts:** This was definitely a great refresher on essential commands I should know moving forward! :)

 ---

 ### Day 0: February 30, 2016 (Example 1)